alechume/CGI_KEEPV1/Documentation/KEEPTrainingInstallation.md

 4. Open your **command shell** and navigate to the inside of the **root** directory in your shell
 > Note: Ensure your shell is running in administrator mode or equivalent
 5. Create a `virtual python environment` to contain Python dependancies using the following command
-> Note: A `virtual python environment` allows us to keep all our installed packages and dependancies local to the project we're working on, effectively allowing us to install different versions of packages for different projects without interference.
+> Note: A `virtual python environment` allows us to keep all of our installed packages and dependancies local to the project we're working on, effectively allowing us to install different versions of packages for different projects without interference.
 ```
 virtualenv KEEPTraining-env (You may replace KEEPTraining-env with anything you'd like)
 ```